SNAP-8

 Q: How does SNAP-8 compare to Botox?

-A: Botox produces complete, immediate paralysis of targeted muscles for 3–4 months.
+A: Botox produces complete, immediate paralysis of targeted muscles for 3 to 4 months.
 SNAP-8 produces partial, gradual muscle activity reduction that is cumulative over weeks.
 Botox is more effective for deep wrinkles, while SNAP-8 is better for maintenance, prevention, and those who prefer non-invasive options.

 Q: Can I combine SNAP-8 with GHK-Cu topical?